pgroonga/pgroonga.github.io/reference/operators/prefix-search-v2.md

 `prefix` is a prefix to be found.
 It's `text` type.

 The second argument is set only NULL.
-Because this signature is not for optimizing search score.
+Because this syntax is not for optimizing search score.

 `index_name` is an index name of the corresponding PGroonga index.
 It's text type.